 Yes, I remember you well.
 Congrats on your very good partial remission.

-As fate would have it, I came across two studies last October ago that made me think of your situation.
+As fate would have it, I came across two studies last October ago that made me think of stage 1 multiple myeloma.
 The key aspects of your situation that separate your case from the average “standard-of-care” newly diagnosed MM patient are:

 BTW- according to your diagnostic testing your kidney function is fine.
 You don’t need to spend money on XGEVA- much more expensive than any of the class of bone therapy called bisphosphates.
 Your call of course.

 In short Vincent, you are the prototypical example of the 95 of of MM patients who reach what the study linked below calls a “functional cure.”
 Before you get excited let me explain what that study is saying.

 Two important points are outlined in the first study below.
 First, the “long PFS” group, those who achieved long OS, were young, early stage, low risk, better shape all around.
 In my analysis, this is you.

 The second, more important consideration, is that this group, the best case possible, live with MM for 15-20 years.
 While that kind of OS is great for most MM patients, the second study linked below, explains, graphically, that MM patients who undergo autologous stem call transplant aka high dose, aggressive chemotherapy, will eventually develop long-term and late stage side effects such as

 This is just my opinion, but I think you can live a longer OS with low dose therapies.
 And certainly live with few side effects because of less toxicity…

 Let me know if you have any questions.